 Burden of Proof

-Even if you have never studied law, you probably know that a person must be tried and found guilty beyond a reasonable doubt before he or she can be
+Even if you have never studied law, you probably know that a person must be tried and found guilty beyond a reasonable doubt before he or she can be convicted of a crime.

 What you may not realize, however, is exactly what’s required to prove this guilt.